kahbenya/drf-mongo-quickstart/quickstart.md

 Visit localhost:8000 and the welcome page should come up.
 Visit localhost:8000/admin and log in to confirm authentication works.
 > At the time of writing the admin page does not allow editing.

-Now we have a database and initial user created and ready to go, open up the app's directory and we'll get coding...
+### Django REST Framework Mongo

+		pip install djangorestframework
+		pip install django-rest-framework-mongoengine

+Add to `tutorial/settings.py`
+		INSTALLED_APPS = (
+			...
+			'rest_framework',
+			'rest_framework_mongoengine',
+			...
+		)

+Now we can write some code.

 ## Serializers

 First up we're going to define some serializers.
-Let's create a new module named `tutorial/quickstart/serializers.py` that we'll use for our data representations.
+Let's create a new module named `quickstart/serializers.py` that we'll use for our data representations.

-    from django.contrib.auth.models import User, Group
+		from django_mongoengine.mongo_auth.models import User
-    from rest_framework import serializers
+		from rest_framework_mongoengine import serializers

-    class UserSerializer(serializers.HyperlinkedModelSerializer):
+		class UserSerializer(serializers.DocumentSerializer):
 				class Meta:
 						model = User
-            fields = ('url', 'username', 'email', 'groups')
+						fields = ('username', 'email', )

-    class GroupSerializer(serializers.HyperlinkedModelSerializer):
-        class Meta:
-            model = Group
-            fields = ('url', 'name')

-Notice that we're using hyperlinked relations in this case, with `HyperlinkedModelSerializer`.
-You can also use primary key and various other relationships, but hyperlinking is good RESTful design.
+Notice that we use the models from MongoEngine and import our REST framework functionality from `rest_framework_mongoengine` as opposed to `rest_framework`.

 ## Views

 Right, we'd better write some views then.
-Open `tutorial/quickstart/views.py` and get typing.
+Open `quickstart/views.py` and get typing.

-    from django.contrib.auth.models import User, Group
+		from django_mongoengine.mongo_auth.models import User
-    from rest_framework import viewsets
+		from rest_framework_mongoengine import viewsets
-    from tutorial.quickstart.serializers import UserSerializer, GroupSerializer
+		from quickstart.serializers import UserSerializer

 		class UserViewSet(viewsets.ModelViewSet):
 				"""
 				API endpoint that allows users to be viewed or edited.
 				"""
-        queryset = User.objects.all().order_by('-date_joined')
 				serializer_class = UserSerializer

-    class GroupViewSet(viewsets.ModelViewSet):
-        """
-        API endpoint that allows groups to be viewed or edited.
-        """
-        queryset = Group.objects.all()
-        serializer_class = GroupSerializer
+				def get_queryset(self):
+						return User.objects.all()

 Rather than write multiple views we're grouping together all the common behavior into classes called `ViewSets`.